RarelyCharlie/rarelycharlie.github.io/_draft/7cups.md

 Posts in the forums can be upvoted (but not downvoted).
 Doing this causes the poster to be notified of the upvote.
 Inappropriate posts can be flagged for a moderator's attention.

 Mentioning someone's name in the forums (with the @-sign at the start of the name) causes them to be notified automatically.
 This is known as tagging.
 (The forums do not support hashtags.)
-Some forum posts tag people secretly by writing their names in white on the white background.
+Some forum posts tag people secretly by including their names in white on the white background.

 ### Chatrooms